LinuxForHealth/CsvToFHIR/README.md

 # integrate the local development environment with the virtual environment
 python3 -m pip install -e .[dev]
 ````
-The `pip install` commmand for the local project will print a WARNING similar to
+The `pip install` command for the local project will print a WARNING similar to
 ```shell
 WARNING: The script csvtofhir.exe is installed in 'C:\Users\someuser\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0\LocalCache\local-packages\Python39\Scripts' which is not on PATH.